 Consider discharge for the following patients:

-- NAC infusion not required (based on assessment of serum paracetamol concentration levels or clear history of quantity of accidental ingestion)
+- Acetylcysteine infusion not required (based on assessment of serum paracetamol concentration levels or clear history of quantity of accidental ingestion)

 - if ingestion deliberate, a psychiatric assessment has been conducted as appropriate.